‘The miracle is not to walk on water.

 There are two ways of working with this week’s practice, both very different.
 Think about which is for you before you begin.

 One is to join our private Facebook group, where you will find inspiration, enthusiasm, participants’ creative and reflective work, and generous peer feedback (plus a little from me).
 I recommend this option; it adds a significant dimension to the week and a sense of deep companionship.
+So far, people have often chosen to continue to post to the Fb page.

-The other, and I really only recommend this for people who are self-motivated and used to retreat-style work, is to approach this week in a spirit of real retreat: minimising all external distractions and having a break from whatever your entertainment ‘tics’ are: TV, radio, computer, phone etc. I notice that people who go for the solo option but do not ‘fit’ the above description tend to fall away.
+The other, and I really only recommend this for people who are self-motivated and used to retreat-style work, is to approach this week solo in a spirit of real retreat: minimising all external distractions and having a break from whatever your entertainment ‘tics’ are: TV, radio, computer, phone or social media etc. I notice that people who go for the solo option but do not ‘fit’ the above description tend to fall away.

-The week, with or without facebook, costs £125.
 I can usually offer one concessionary place for someone in genuine need.
 NB If you intend to work as a couple or a pair of friends, you do still each have to purchase the course separately.
 If you introduce a new person to my work and it results in a booking, I can offer you (but not your friend, sorry) a discount of £10.

 If you would like a response from me on up to 8 pages of poems, 6 of prose, of your reflective and creative work produced during the week, it’s an extra £95 (you don’t have to decide before booking: you can choose to add this option during or immediately after the retreat).
 Contact me via the form below, and I will give you details for paying by Paypal or bank transfer.